spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 Spinnaker environment:

-* Spinnaker v1.20.6 or later
+* Spinnaker v1.20.6, v1.21.0 (assumption is v1.21.x but not validated)
-* Halyard v1.36 or later to deploy Spinnaker
+* Halyard v1.36 to deploy Spinnaker (assumption is v1.36+ but not validated)

 ## How to add a plugin to Spinnaker